Columbus Fire & EMS

 Deputy Chief of Resource Management

-Daniel Hord currently serves as the Deputy Chief of Resource Management for Columbus Fire and Emergency Medical Services.
-Deputy Chief Hord has served the department for 18 years rising through the permanent rank of Battalion Chief.
-In 2020, he was appointed to Deputy Chief of Operations.
-In March of 2022, Chief Hord was appointed to the position of Deputy Chief of Resource Management.
+Brian Nobles currently serves as the Deputy Chief of Resource Management for Columbus Fire and Emergency Medical Services.
+Deputy Chief Nobles has served the department since 2006, rising to the permanent rank of Battalion Chief.
+In 2021, Chief Nobles was appointed to the position of Deputy Chief.

-Deputy Chief Daniel Hord has obtained the certifications of NREMT Paramedic, Rescue Technician, Hazmat Technician and Public Safety Diver.
-He has a bachelor’s degree in construction management from Georgie Institute of Technology and is currently completing a master’s in public administration through Columbus State University.
+Deputy Chief Nobles has obtained certifications of EMT-I, Hazmat Technician, and Rescue Technician.
+He has an associate degree in Fire Science for West Georgia Technical College and a bachelor’s degree in Fire Service Administration from Columbia Southern University.
 He is a credentialed Chief Fire Officer (CFO) with the Center for Public Safety Excellence.

 Deputy Chief of Training

-Chief Shores began his career in public safety as a patrol officer with the Columbus Police Department in 1995.
-He then joined the fire department in 1997 serving as a firefighter-hazmat technician before being promoted through the ranks to captain.
-He began serving as the Division Chief/Fire Marshal in 2011 and was promoted to his current position and Deputy Chief in 2020.
+He began his career in public safety as a patrol officer with the Columbus Police Department in 1995 and then with the fire department in 1997 serving as a firefighter hazmat technician before being promoted through the ranks to captain.
+He began serving as the Division Chief/Fire Marshal in 2011 and was promoted to Deputy Chief of Community Risk Reduction in 2020 and has been the Deputy Chief of Training since July of 2025.

-Chief Shores obtained a bachelor’s degree from Auburn University in 1994 and graduated from Columbus State University in 2016 with a master’s degree in Public Safety Administration.
-He is a Georgia Peace Officer Standards and Training certified Law Enforcement Officer and Center for Public Safety Excellence designated Chief Fire Officer.
+He obtained a bachelor’s degree from Auburn University in 1994 and graduated from Columbus State University in 2016 with a master’s degree in public safety administration.

 Tim Smith